20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

 \subsection{Morphology and radial profile of the halo-like excess}

-Figure \ref{fig:fl_angle} shows the radial angular profiles of three halo model fits, at the energy bin of 21 GeV where the halo component is the most prominent.
+Figure \ref{fig:fl_angle} shows the radial angular profiles of three halo model fits at the energy bin of 21 GeV, where the halo component is the most prominent.
 The diffuse flux of the best-fit halo model is shown as a curve, and the data points are the sum of the best-fit model and the fit residuals, in a ring region centered on the GC within the ROI ($|l| \le 60^\circ$, $10^\circ \le |b| \le 60^\circ$).
-This plot confirms what we found in the previous section, namely that the NFW-$\rho^2$ model best fits the data in terms of likelihood.
+It is not straightforward to determine from this figure which of the three halo models fits best, but as seen in the previous section \ref{sec:fit_halo} and figure \ref{fig:like}, the likelihood values indicate that the NFW-$\rho^2$ model is preferred with a statistical significance of 2$\sigma$ or greater.
 The density profile of the NFW-$\rho^{2.5}$ model is steeper than the data, while the NFW-$\rho^1$ model is shallower.

+The data points differ significantly among the three models, especially in the tail region, suggesting the presence of degeneracy with other model components.
+In particular, the tail of the halo models is considered prone to degeneracy with the isotropic component.
+Indeed, in the NFW-$\rho^1$ fit, the isotropic component decreases significantly near 20 GeV compared to the NFW-$\rho^2$ fit, becoming consistent with zero (figures \ref{fig:specall_NFW2} and \ref{fig:specall_NFW1}).
+In the NFW-$\rho^2$ fit, the flux of the isotropic component near 20 GeV (figure \ref{fig:specall_NFW2}) agrees well with the unresolved isotropic background flux reported by the Fermi-LAT team \cite{Ackermann2015-EGRB}, $E^2 \, dN/dE \sim 2 \times 10^{-4} \ \rm MeV \, cm^{-2} \, s^{-1} \, sr^{-1}$ (shown in figure \ref{fig:fl_angle}).
+This implies that the NFW-$\rho^1$ fit leaves no room for the isotropic background that should inherently exist, providing further evidence that the NFW-$\rho^2$ model fits the data better, in addition to the likelihood values.

-For comparison, the best fit flux of the GC GeV excess (the NFW-$\rho^{2.5}$ model in the fit including the Galactic plane) is also shown in the figure as the curve of ``NFW-$\rho^{2.5}$ ($|b \ge 0^\circ|$)''.
+For comparison, the best fit flux of the GC GeV excess (the NFW-$\rho^{2.5}$ model in the fit including the Galactic plane, figure \ref{fig:specall_FB_b0}) is also shown in the figure as the curve of ``NFW-$\rho^{2.5}$ ($|b| \ge 0^\circ$)''.
 The halo component must have a shallow profile that does not exceed this curve when extrapolated to the GC.
 Though the NFW-$\rho^2$ model best fits at $|b| \ge 10^\circ$, it is several times higher than the GC excess at around 1$^\circ$ from the GC.
 This suggests that the angular profile that best fits the data across the entire ROI is slightly flatter than NFW-$\rho^2$, or that the angular profile becomes gradually flatter than NFW-$\rho^2$ toward the GC.